Gold 2023 - 2024

 Homework:

-Maths: Maths homework will be set via Class DoJo on a Thursday to be completed by the following Wednesday.
+Maths: Maths homework will be set via Class Dojo on a Thursday to be completed by the following Wednesday.
 We ask for all children to continue to access Times Table Rockstars online to practice and improve instant recall of key multiplication and related division facts.

-English: English homework will be set via Class DoJo on a Thursday to be completed by the following Wednesday.
+English: English homework will be set via Class Dojo on a Thursday to be completed by the following Wednesday.
 We ask that the children also engage frequently with Spelling Shed to practise their spellings.

 Reading: At Weston, we encourage children to develop a lifelong love for reading.
 We ask for children to read regularly at home to adults and to themselves.
 Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is crucial.
-Children will be able to select from or provided with quality texts appropriate for their age and ability.
+Children will be able to select from or be provided with quality texts appropriate for their age and ability.

 Files to Download